-Cosy stoves are the beating heart of many a home across the UK and they still will be after the fuel ban.
+Cosy stoves are the beating heart of many a home across the UK.
 It is not the stoves themselves which are being banned, just the use of poor fuel.
 Rangemoors welcome these changes and have long supported the use of seasoned wood and approved solid fuels for our stoves.
 Although this fuel is more expensive, it burns more efficiently as well as more cleanly, which means more heat, lower flue maintenance costs and fewer health concerns.

 For details and prices on our kiln dried logs contact us.